-Influence of the Tibetan Plateau on the Asian climate
+Influence of the Tibetan Plateau on the Asian Climate

+Guoxiong WU

-Guoxiong Wu State Key Laboratory of Numerical Modeling for Atmospheric Sciences and Geophysical Fluid Dynamics (LASG) Institute of Atmospheric Physics (IAP) Chinese Academy of Sciences, Beijing, 100029
+State Key Laboratory of Atmospheric Sciences and Geophysical Fluid Dynamics (LASG)

+Institute of Atmospheric Physics (IAP)

+Chinese Academy of Sciences (CAS)

+Beijing, POB 9804, 100029 China

 The influence of a large-scale orography on climate depends not only on its mechanical forcing and thermal forcing which it exerts on the atmosphere, but also on the background atmospheric circulation.
 This presentation provides a review on the traditional relevant theoretical studies, as well as the application of Potential vorticity theorem in the research.